growi-dev/blog_content/_drafts/What-Who-Why.md

 ---
 # Hello World
 Hi there.
 This is an experiment for me.
 I am  not one for putting opinions out there to people I don't know personally.
-My jabs are usually directed to the deserving.
+My jabs are usually directed at the deserving.
+Oh right also I usually don't like to put something out there if I am not very sure about it.
+But i think that has to change.

 ## What
 software architecture